0x25CBFC4F/betternote/README.md

 - `docker-compose.yml` - default deployment config
 - `docker-compose-customnet.yml` - deployment with custom external network (Portainer deployment)

+### Deployment: HTTP vs HTTPS

+You probably should deploy this service with a [reverse proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/) of some kind that will provide HTTPS.
+Hosting this page on HTTP will not only decrease security but also forces frontend to use [outdated clipboard copy method](https://stackoverflow.com/a/72239825/12030195).

 ### Configuration

 | Environment variable   | Meaning                                      | Default value         | Comment                                          |